This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is a shoulder dislocation treated?

-- Manual reduction: Healthcare providers use their hands to move your dislocated humerus back into place.
+- Manual reduction is a procedure healthcare providers use to move your dislocated humerus back into place with their hands.
 Weights may also be used to help pull your humerus into place.
-You may need the following medicines before you receive this treatment:
+You may need a muscle relaxer, sedative, or general anesthesia before this procedure.